-- a) Carry out your duties with honesty, fairness, integrity, professionalism and in line with ethical principles. - b) Treat fellow staff with respect and dignity. - c) Avoid behaviours that may cause fellow staff to feel harassed, alarmed or distressed, which may pose a risk to their health and safety.
-Examples of workplace harassment include but are not limited to: - Using threatening, abusive or insulting language or non-verbal gestures - Making discriminatory remarks about age, race, gender, nationality or religion - Sexual harassment - Stalking - Cyber bullying - d) Comply with DBS Policies, Standards and Guidelines. - e) Maintain all business transactions and records accurately and in a timely manner, including staff related records e.g. travel, leave. - f) Treat DBS assets with care and only use it for legitimate DBS business purposes. - g) Do not promote or evangelise religious activities within Bank's premises. - h) Manage your finances in a responsible manner and notify your manager if you are in financial distress. - i) Comply with applicable requirements on personal trading activity including any locationspecific regulatory prohibition to engage in any personal hedging strategies or remuneration and liability related insurance or other measures to hedge any exposures in respect of your unvested DBSH shares that you have been awarded. - j) Report immediately to your line manager if you are involved in any criminal, civil or bankruptcy proceedings.
-Line manager to assess and communicate to LCS and HR of any such proceedings reported by staff accordingly.
+- a) Carry out your duties with honesty, fairness, integrity, professionalism and in line with ethical principles. - b) Treat fellow staff with respect and dignity. - c) Comply with DBS Policies and Standards and Guidelines. - d) Maintain all business transactions and records accurately and in a timely manner, including employee related records e.g. travel, leave. - e) Treat DBS assets with care and only use it for legitimate DBS business purposes. - f) Manage your finances in a responsible manner and notify your manager if you are in financial distress. - g) Comply with applicable requirements on personal trading activity. - h) Report immediately to your supervisor, Legal, Compliance & Secretariat (LCS) or Human Resource (HR) if you are involved in any criminal, civil or bankruptcy proceedings.